HYBRID CHARTS

 ×

-The hybrid chart, example above, takes the form of a n × n square array, where the possible parents are both listed on the two royal-blue axes, x-axis and-axis.
-If a hybrid between two parents on the x- and y-axes exists, then the corresponding square within the body of the chart is highlighted green.
-Those squares without hybrids are in dark blue.
-The black square are on the negative-sloping diagonal; a hybrid cannot exist between two identical parents.
+The hybrid chart, example above, takes the form of a n × n square array, where the possible parents are both listed on the two grey axes, x-axis and y-axis.
+If a hybrid between two parents on the x- and y-axes exists, then the corresponding square within the body of the chart is highlighted brown.
+Those squares without hybrids are in a darker brown.
+The black squares are on the diagonal show and merely show that hybrids cannot exist between two identical parents.
 Note that the diagram is symmetrical and that each hybrid appears twice, on either side of the black diagonal.

-Where the hybrids have (English) names then these are shown in preference to the latin name, which will be of the form : first name × second name
+Where the hybrids have (English) names then these are shown in preference to the latin name, which will be of the form : Genus name × second name

 In the (active) example above, clicking on non-empty squares results in the popping out of external pages from the BSBI (Botanical Society of the British Isles) website.
 Clicking on either a parent or a hybrid will result in a BSBI map of the distribution of the plant so called, where you will also see further details purporting to its name.